 First: make friends with your CIO.
 You need their help – and they need yours.
 In the past, IT and Marketing have often been antagonists and competitors for resources, but that is changing as marketing becomes more technology driven, and technology is expected to add more value.
-Strive for a partnership – see our recent article with some suggestions for how to do this.
+Strive for a partnership.

 Second: get help to document your marketing technology stack.
 Our research demonstrates that a typical law firm has implemented approximately 17 separate technologies to support marketing/BD, and CMOs report that less than 20% of those technologies are integrated, virtually blocking the connection of meaningful and relevant data points.

 This lack of integration among a department’s various tools is the #1 technical challenge facing law firm CMOs today and it inhibits their ability to demonstrate the return on their marketing time and dollars.

 Martech Stack for a Canadian law firm.
 Source: Chiefmartec.com

 A good martech stack assessment will:

 - Identify and assess the suite of technology platforms used to support your firm’s marketing and business development efforts

 - Identify integrations and data flows (both manual and automated) among the platforms

 - Document how these platforms are used by marketers, business developers and attorneys, including any perceived issues